dgerod/dgerod.github.io/index.md

 I am a computer engineer specialized in Robotics, a generalist roboticist.
 My main expertise areas are: (1) Development of Software Systems, and (2) Robotics and Intelligent Systems.

 And here I write quick notes about things that I see during my daily work and I think they could be interesting for othe people.
+If you would like to see my website click [here](http://dgerod.xyz-lab.org.es).